 - Enemies killed by your allies while affected by your Flash Grenade will grant kill assist XP, and will count towards Flash Grenade ribbons and medals.

-Flash Grenades are most useful in breaching scenarios, when you storm a small room full of enemies.
+Flash Grenades are most useful in breaching scenarios, when you storm a small room full of enemies, especially in an organized squad setting.
 With Grenade Bandoleer, you can throw several grenades at once, covering more area and increasing the chances of blinding more targets.

 A lengthy fuse timer can make it challenging to intentionally hit a certain target, especially in a wide and open space or a big room.